Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models: Related Work

 Unlike SGD, adaptive gradient algorithms, \eg~AdaGrad~\cite{duchi2011adaptive}, RMSProp~\cite{rmsprop} and Adam, view the second momentum of gradient as a precontioner and also use moving gradient average to update the variable.
 Later, many variants have been proposed to estimate more accurate and stable first momentum of gradient or its second momentum, \eg~AMSGrad~\cite{reddi2018convergence}, Adabound~\cite{luo2018adaptive}, and Adabelief~\cite{zhuang2020adabelief}.
-To avoid gradient collapse, AdamP~\cite{heo2020adamp} proposes to adaptively clip gradient.
+To avoid gradient collapse, AdamP~\cite{heo2020adamp} proposes to clip gradient adaptively.
 Radam~\cite{liu2019variance} reduces gradient variance to stabilize training.
 To improve generalization, AdamW~\cite{loshchilov2018decoupled} splits the objective and trivial regularization, and its effectiveness is validated across many applications; SAM~\cite{foret2020sharpness} and its variants~\cite{kwon2021asam,du2021efficient,liu2022towards} aim to find flat minima but need forward and backward twice per iteration.
-LARS~\cite{you2017large} and LAMB~\cite{you2019large} train DNNs with a large batch but suffer unsatisfactory performance on small batch.
+LARS~\cite{you2017large} and LAMB~\cite{you2019large} train DNNs with a large batch but suffer unsatisfactory performance on small batch. \cite{xie2022adaptive} reveal the generalization and convergence gap between Adam and SGD from the perspective of diffusion theory and propose the optimizers, Adai, which accelerates the training and provably favors flat minima.
 Padam~\cite{chen2021closing} provides a simple but effective way to improve the generalization performance of Adam by adjusting the second-order moment in Adam.
 The most related work to ours is NAdam~\cite{dozat2016incorporating}.
-It simplifies Nesterov acceleration to estimating the first moment of gradient in Adam.
+It simplifies Nesterov acceleration to estimate the first moment of the gradient in Adam.
 But its acceleration does not use any gradient from the extrapolation points and thus does not look ahead for correction.
 Moreover, there is no theoretical result to ensure its convergence.
 See more difference discussion in Sec.~\ref{algorithm}, especially for Eqn.~\eqref{comparison}.